commercialhaskell/stack/CONTRIBUTING.md

 navigation menu allows files to be organised in a hierarchy.
 Currently, up to three levels are used.
 The top level is:

-* **Home:** The introduction to Stack.
+* **Welcome!:** The introduction to Stack.
 This page aims to be no longer than necessary but also to not assume much existing knowledge on the part of the reader.
 It provides a 'quick start' guide to getting and using Stack.
-* **Tool documentation:** How to get and use Stack.
-This includes Stack's user's guide, the answers to frequently asked questions, and more thorough explanations of aspects of Stack.
+* **How to get & use Stack:** This includes Stack's user's guide, answers to frequently asked questions, and more thorough explanations of aspects of Stack.
 The user's guide is divided into two parts.
 The first part is 'introductory', and has the style of a tutorial.
 The second part is 'advanced', and has more of a reference style.
-* **Advanced documentation:** Stack's internal workings.
-Many users will not need to consult this documentation.
+* **How Stack works (advanced):** Many users will not need to consult this advanced documentation.
-* **Project documentation:** Information useful to people contributing to, or maintaining, Stack's code and documentation.
+* **Stack's code (advanced):** Other information useful to people contributing to, or maintaining, Stack's code, documentation, and other files.
 * **Signing key:** How Stack's released executables are signed.
 * **Glossary:** A glossary of terms used throughout Stack's in-tool and online documentation.
 We aim to describe the same things in the same way in different